Neurological care for children and young people

 Neuropathic pain

 The Portland Hospital is home to the UK's only private paediatric acute neurological rehabilitation centre.
-We also have a level three paediatric intensive care unit, so we can support your child with the highest level of care.
+We also have a Level 3 paediatric intensive care unit, meaning we can offer the highest level of care to children who are seriously ill or have medical needs that can't be met elsewhere.

 This content is intended for general information only and does not replace the need for personal advice from a qualified health professional.